Constellation Brands (STZ) Receives a Buy from RBC Capital

-RBC Capital analyst Nik Modi maintained a Buy rating on Constellation Brands (STZ) on March 23 and set a price target of $216.00.
-The company’s shares closed last Monday at $123.82.
+RBC Capital analyst Nik Modi maintained a Buy rating on Constellation Brands (STZ) today and set a price target of $216.00.
+The company’s shares closed last Monday at $143.36.

-According to TipRanks.com, Modi is a 3-star analyst with an average return of 0.0% and a 53.3% success rate.
+According to TipRanks.com, Modi is a 4-star analyst with an average return of 2.9% and a 59.5% success rate.
 Modi covers the Consumer Goods sector, focusing on stocks such as The Estée Lauder Companies, Mondelez International, and Edgewell Personal Care.

 See today’s analyst top recommended stocks >>

 Based on the recent corporate insider activity of 34 insiders, corporate insider sentiment is negative on the stock.
 This means that over the past quarter there has been an increase of insiders selling their shares of STZ in relation to earlier this year.
-Last month, James Locke, a Director at STZ sold 8,298 shares for a total of $1,696,941.
+Most recently, in February 2020, James Locke, a Director at STZ sold 8,298 shares for a total of $1,696,941.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.